nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * "this tuesday 05:00" or "this tuesday 0500" will format it to the coming tuesday, 5.00am
 * "may 27th" will format it to the 27th of may of the current year, 11.59pm

+The following dates and times are known **not to work**:
-Due to the library's limitations, "6/4/2022" will format it to 4 June.
+* "6/4/2022" will be read as 4 June.
+* "11.30pm" will not be understood. ("11:30pm" is understood)
+* "2022-02-31" will be read as 3 March.

+We will attempt to resolve these issues in a future version.

 </div>